isaddiq/ReUniXchange/README.md

 # ReUniXchange: BIM to Unity Metadata Export Plugin for Revit

-ReUniXchange is a custom Autodesk Revit plugin designed to facilitate seamless export of Building Information Modeling (BIM) data—including geometry and semantic metadata—for use in Unity-based XR (AR/VR/MR) environments.
+ReUniXchange is a custom Autodesk Revit plugin designed to facilitate seamless export of Building Information Modeling (BIM) data, including geometry and semantic metadata, for use in Unity-based XR (AR/VR/MR) environments.
 This tool enables bidirectional data flow by converting Revit models into Unity-compatible formats and preserving BIM semantics for use in immersive design review, construction simulation, and facility management.

 ---